JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 1
 ```

 The last thing we need to realize is the following.
-Instead of converting the `C1` currency directly to the` C2` currency, we can first convert it to some `C` currency and then convert the` C` currency to the `C2` currency.
+Instead of converting the `C1` currency directly to the` C2` currency, we can convert it to some `C` currency and then convert the` C` currency to the `C2` currency.
 Recall that this is only possible since we assume transitivity of the exchange operation.
 In our case, we use the `Euro` as the intermediate currency, i.e., we can add a new method to the rate function that will finalize the converting pipeline.

 ```jldoctest currency; output=false
 rate(T::Type{<:Currency}, C::Type{<:Currency}) = rate(Euro, C) * rate(T, Euro)